thatslifescience/github_dev/_posts/2017-12-18-Some-People-Just-Love-Plants-EKuras.md

 And let's not forget the plants that were there since you moved in: trees planted by the previous owner, landlord, city arborist, or development company.
 Older neighborhoods, or ones in which residents or city agencies have historically invested more resources, sometimes have more trees than newer or historically under-invested neighborhoods.
 In places like Tlokwe City Municipality, South Africa, the legacy of colonialism and discrimination continue to drive patterns of home plantiness, well after the end of official apartheid [7].

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/25224664578/in/dateposted-friend/" title="2017-12-18-EKurasE"><img src="https://farm5.staticflickr.com/4735/25224664578_beb84820c3_c.jpg" width="605" height="800" alt="2017-12-18-EKurasE"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>

-**Figure Fig 5.** Domestic gardens in Tlokwe City Municipality, with evident differences in vegetation among the socioeconomic classes, driven in large part by historical discrimination and apartheid (Source: [7])
+**Figure 5.** Domestic gardens in Tlokwe City Municipality, with evident differences in vegetation among the socioeconomic classes, driven in large part by historical discrimination and apartheid (Source: [7])

 Inevitably, you can think about plantiness as a reflection of power and access.
 With regards to your personal finances, economic power gives you the ability to purchase and care for plants and the desire to want plants of a certain prestige.
 Then there is the power of your social network, and how connected you are with friends, family, or neighbors that will give you the plants to spruce up your front lawn or help put food on the table.
 Finally, there is an even bigger power that comes with land ownership (and the ability to modify it freely) as well as the privilege to live in a place that has historically received investment of the planty kind.